DOT Physical Exam

 Companies can not hire drivers without a valid DOT card.
-DOT physicals are a must-have if you employ commercial drivers or if you are one.
-DOT physical ensure drivers will be safe on the road and compliant with the Federal Motor Carrier Safety Administration (FMCSA).
+DOT physical exam ensures drivers will be safe on the road and compliant with the Federal Motor Carrier Safety Administration (FMCSA).

-Everyone who comes under one of these groups needs to pass a DOT physical exam:
+Everyone who are in one of these groups needs to pass a DOT physical exam:

 - People whose job requires to carry hazardous materials